Great Dane: Dog Breed Profile and Information

 Diet and Nutrition

-Extra attention is needed when considering the diet of your Dane.
-Even as puppies, Great Danes have a large appetite for food, but owners need to be mindful of how they feed them.
+Extra attention is needed when considering your Dane diet.
+Even as puppies, Great Danes have a large appetite for food, but owners must be mindful of how they feed them.

-Adult Great Danes will need a lot of food—up to ten cups every day.
-It is essential that they are given two or more times each day instead of feeding them one large meal.
+Adult Great Danes will need a lot of food—up to ten cups daily.
+They must be given two or more times each day instead of feeding them one large meal.
 It is also crucial that their feeding is controlled.

 Great Danes are prone to gastric dilatation-volvulus.
 This implies that the breed may experience bloating when they eat too fast or too much.

-This can cause stomach torsion, which can cut off blood supply and hold in gas.
+This can cause stomach torsion, cutting off blood supply and holding in gas.

-It requires an emergency response when this happens.
+An emergency response is required when this happens.

 Pros